Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is an effective method to mitigate this?

 - [x] Remove public read access and use signed URLs with expiry dates.
-- [ ] Use Cloud Front distributions for static content.
+- [ ] Use CloudFront distributions for static content.
 - [ ] Block the IPs of the offending websites in Security Groups.
 - [ ] Store photos on an EBS volume of the web server.